tonywok/tonywok.github.io/_posts/2020-06-01-embracing-perspectives-with-the-rails-router.md

 * `LightsabersController` located at `app/controllers/lightsabers_controller.rb`
 * **`Jedis::LightsabersControllers`** located at `app/controllers/jedis/lightsabers_controllers.rb`

-This allows both `LightsabersController` and `Jedis::LightsabersController` to define their own `show` action, which of course have their own url helpers: `lightsabers_path` and `jedis_lightsabers_path`, respectively.
+This allows both `LightsabersController` and `Jedis::LightsabersController` to define their own `show` action, which of course have their own URL helpers: `lightsabers_path` and `jedis_lightsabers_path`, respectively.

-In addition, you now have an `app/controllers/jedis` directory and `Jedis` namespace to places all of the other resources that are from the perspective of a jedi.
+Also, you now have an `app/controllers/jedis` directory and `Jedis` namespace to places all of the other resources that are from the perspective of a jedi.

 As you may have guessed, this organizational pattern extends to the view as well.
 This is great since the way you display a lightsaber by itself vs in the context of a specific jedi may vary greatly (this holds true when rendering JSON in an API scenario as well!)

-This may seem like a minor change at first, but in my experience it can have a significant impact on how code is organized and discovered.
+This may seem like a minor change at first, but in my experience, it can have a significant impact on how code is organized and discovered.

-Personally, I'd recommend taking this approach for _every_ nested resource.
+I'd recommend taking this approach for _every_ nested resource.
 Interestingly, after taking this approach, I find little reason to break out of the default CRUD actions -- just define a new controller!

 ## A Parting Note